-Computer systems have been upgraded including the installation of a new Electronic Document Management System (HP - TRIM).
-Continued recruitment of staff has been required to maintain services, whilst achieving productivity improvements and savings where possible.
+Continued recruitment of staff has been required to maintain service delivery, whilst achieving productivity improvements and savings where possible.

 Council has continued working with regional stakeholders through SHOROC, and lobbying for improved resources in the Manly area including the development of improved public transport systems, and regional collaboration towards reducing costs and achieved savings.